 The web is the land of temptation.
 For sites offering products or services, one of the major temptations is to use fake reviews to promote their products or services.
-There are massive legal penalties for taking such action, penalties that will wipe out your business if you get caught.
+But are fake reviews illegal?

 Review sites are popular on the web.
 Consumers read the reviews and use them as a reference for the credibility of the product or service being offered by a website.
 Great reviews can explode the revenues of a business while bad reviews can sink the company.
-With such high stakes, is it any surprise fake reviews and fake review sites are becoming an increasing problem online?
+With such high stakes, is it any surprise fake reviews are becoming an increasing problem online?

 The first approach to manipulating reviews is to have fake reviews posted on independent sites.
 Anyone can go to a site such as Fiverr and pay $5 to have someone post a positive review on Yelp or wherever.
 In many cases, people will even make a video and post it on YouTube for all to see.
 How nice…yet misleading.